mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ## License enforcement at the worst possible time

-We advertise to customers that TinyPilot devices come with 12 months of free updates, but our dirty secret is that once you have a TinyPilot Pro installation, you can keep updating the software forever through the device's web interface.
+We advertise to customers that TinyPilot devices come with 12 months of free updates.
+Our dirty secret is that once you have a TinyPilot Pro installation, you can keep updating the software forever through the device's web interface.

 {{<img src="update-dialog.png" caption="TinyPilot's web app allows any device to retrieve the latest version of TinyPilot Pro" has-border="true" alt="Screenshot of update dialog in TinyPilot web app" max-width="700px">}}

 TinyPilot Pro's software doesn't track whether it's associated with a valid license.
 There are users who purchased in August 2020 that are now in year three of their one-year license.

-The vast majority of users don't realize that their license expired at all.
+The vast majority of customers don't realize that their license expired at all.
 They assume, understandably so, that if TinyPilot continues delivering updates to their device, their license is still valid.

 But customers do sometimes discover that their license expired, and it's at an especially inconvenient time.
 TinyPilot uses microSD cards for storage. microSDs are especially vulnerable to filesystem corruption, and the only solution is to reflash the microSD from a TinyPilot Pro disk image.